 Nicola May is a self-publishing sensation.
 She’s the author of a dozen romantic comedies, all of which have appeared in the Kindle bestseller charts.
 In 2019 she hit the #1 Kindle bestseller spot in the UK, across all genres, with The Corner Shop in Cockleberry Bay.
-It spawned a series, and the fourth book, Christmas in Cockleberry Bay has just published.
+It spawned a trilogy – plus a fourth bonus book, Christmas in Cockleberry Bay.
 Now she’s signed a three-book deal with Hodder.
 Jon Reed asked her why.

 Jon Reed: You’ve had huge success with the Cockleberry Bay books as a self-published author.
 Why have you now turned to traditional publishing?